gromacs/gromacs/docs/user-guide/mdp-options.rst

 .. mdp:: QMMM-grps

-   groups to be descibed at the QM level for MiMiC QM/MM
+   groups to be described at the QM level for MiMiC QM/MM

 ..
 MDP:: QMMM